 Taking stock, this study has two specific research aims.
-Firstly is to examine the learning practices of small and medium sized project organisations within our chosen organisational context, considered from the standpoint of meaningful and structured understanding by the managers involved.
-Secondly is to ascertain how the knowledge so produced can offer value both to the individual project organisation concerned and for the broader project society.
-In exploring the first of these issues our focus is on what is learned, how, why, and in what contexts; in exploring the second issue our focus is on the suitability and usefulness of the knowledge produced for broader uptake and use across the project society.
-To achieve both aims, a further nuance is to consider organisational learning as knowledge production focused towards resolution of ambiguity found to matter on projects.
-In other words this is how we theorise the primary experiential motivation of individual project managers, which we view as the fundamental and irreducible psychological ‘push’ driver for subsequent knowledge production and related learning activities.
-This stance is intended, to reiterate, to be sensitive to the novelty, complexity and flux commonly encountered by managers in small and medium-sized project organisations.
-It further connects to the rationale for the present study, which we can now refer to as being concerned with dissemination of project learning as a means to allow the broader project society to achieve economic benefits arising from greater certainty in its diverse operations.
+Firstly it examines the learning practices of small and medium sized project organisations within our chosen organisational context, considered from the standpoint of meaningful and structured understanding by the managers involved.
+Secondly it ascertains how the knowledge so produced can offer value both to the individual project organisation and for the broader project society.
+Accordingly, the study is particularly attuned to aspects of project ‘performance’ referred to by the study participants.

-Accordingly, the study is only concerned with aspects of project ‘performance’ insofar as these are considerable as objects of knowledge referred to by the study participants.
-Often the term is used with a rather simple literal meaning, as has been the case in a number of other studies (see Ozorhon et al., 2010; Lei et al., 2017), because the participants themselves were not focused on linking the learning and knowledge they discussed, to specific aspects of performance.
 Notably there remains no consensus on what is an appropriate definition or measure of performance in projects (Ozorhon et al., 2007, 2010).
-In choosing not to impose any specific definition during the study, a consequence was that the term was used flexibly and variably in accordance with each participant’s own understanding, often allowing for learning and knowledge to be construed by the researchers as valuable to participants for multiple and sometimes complex reasons that might encompass looking beyond individual project concerns to those of the broader project society.
+Therefore the term was used flexibly and variably in the interviews in accordance with each participant’s own understanding, often allowing for learning and knowledge to be construed by the researchers as valuable to participants for multiple and sometimes complex reasons at both individual project and regional project society level.

 2.2 The context of organisational learning in the study